LeiShi3374/BiVentricle_IFEA_Passive/README.md

 ### Boundary conditions

-The pressures exerted on the LV and RV endocardium surfaces are from literature.
+The pressures exerted on the LV and RV endocardium surfaces are from literature (pressure_lv_p.dat and pressure_rv_p.dat).

 The Robin boundaries are used to simulate the pericardium effects.
 (Pfaller, Martin R., et al. "The importance of the pericardium for cardiac biomechanics: from physiology to computational modeling."
 Biomechanics and modeling in mechanobiology 18.2 (2019): 503-529.)